Go to Reviews.org AU Edition

 How do I protect my child on Zoom?

-Zoom has had its issues with security over the past few months, but Zoom has been actively working on upgrading its security.
-Still, you should take every precaution to make sure your kid doesn’t get Zoombombed or exposed to anything you don’t want them seeing over Zoom.
+Zoom has had its issues with security in the past but has been actively working on upgrading its security for the last few years.
+Still, you should take every precaution to make sure you or your kid doesn’t get Zoombombed or exposed to anything you don’t want to see over Zoom.

 There are two big tips we would recommend using to protect your kid while using Zoom.